 What if the glasses I received need adjusting?

-If you need your frames adjusting, you can contact us and discuss the alterations with our team.
+If you need your frames adjusting, you can contact us on firstname.lastname@example.org.
 Alternatively, you can take your glasses to a local optician, although they may charge a small fee to make the necessary adjustments.